image

 "New World Paradigm"

-Music has the means to offer a major contribution to the shifting paradigms of our new era.
+Music has the means to offer a major contribution to the shifting paradigm of our new era.

 The international launch of Cultural Tourism policies during the mid-1980s led to an unprecidented rise in the popularity of Celtic influenced music as an emerging form of "world music" which dares to express an unfolding of inner feeling as an antidote for our unbalanced world.
 This feeling is contributing to a change in emphasis in current music industry trends.